Table of Contents

 - Prioritize speed and power.
 Continue to incorporate a few heavy sets (2-4 rep range) weekly to maintain maximal strength, incorporate higher rep volume work to maintain hypertrophy, and include conditioning work at least once weekly.

 With this example general conditioning is initially developed and then de-emphasized but retained in subsequent training blocks.
 The same is then done with muscular hypertrophy and muscular strength in the following training blocks.
-After 16 weeks the cycle could be repeated, but instead of purely focusing on conditioning one could include aspects of the hypertrophy, strength, and power/speed blocks to help maintain those attributes.
+After 16 weeks you could repeat the cycle, but instead of purely focusing on conditioning you could include aspects of the hypertrophy, strength, and power/speed blocks to help maintain those attributes.

 Overview of recent literature regarding periodization

 - A 2017 SR/MA evaluated periodized vs non-periodized approaches for muscular strength.(Williams, 2017) This included 18 studies and found a small-to-moderate positive effect of periodization for strength gains, particularly when participants were untrained and when using an UP model.

 - A 2018 SR evaluated periodized vs non-periodized approaches for muscle hypertrophy.(Grgic, 2018) This included 12 studies of mostly untrained subjects and found no benefit of periodized approaches.